apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 In our providers we have a healthy variety of options with all the major cloud providers.
 But should you need to implement logging with a different service, and should you then decide to implement a custom FileTaskHandler, there are a few settings to be aware of, particularly in the context of trigger logging.

 Triggers require a shift in the way that logging is set up.
 In contrast with tasks, many triggers run in the same process, and with triggers, since they run in asyncio, we have to be mindful of not introducing blocking calls through the logging handler.
-And because of the variation in handler behavior (some write to file, some upload to blob storage, some send messages over network as they arrive, some do so in thread), we need to have some way to let triggerer know how to use them.
+Due to the variation in handler behavior (some write to file, some upload to blob storage, some send messages over network as they arrive, some do so in thread), we need to have some way to let triggerer know how to use them.

 To accomplish this we have a few attributes that may be set on the handler instance or class.
 Inheritance is not respected for these parameters, because subclasses of FileTaskHandler may differ from it in the relevant characteristics.
 These params are described below: